 To get me thinking through my design, I did a quick design in Sketchup.

 Fusion 360 is a serious modeling solution and I added more detail, like the ability for the fence to go to the left of the saw.
-I plan to use my car jack to set the table to the a perfect height, so I'll make the final cuts later.

-For all joinery, I use Kreg pocket screws with 2.5 inch cabinet screws.
+For all joinery, I used Kreg pocket screws with 2.5 inch cabinet screws.
 I tend to like McFeely\'s and square drive, but Home Depot is so much easier, and they store GRK Fasteners with star drive heads that don\'t strip.

 One of the best features of Fusion 360 is the Map Boards Pro extension that allows to generate a cut-list and creates all the relevant bodies as a flat-pack.